Last updated: July 2026

 No. Only one FHOG is available per transaction, regardless of whether you are buying as an individual or as a couple.

-Will the QLD $30,000 grant be extended?
+Is the QLD $30,000 grant still available?

 How do I apply for the FHOG?